daoseng33/Meme/README.md

 ## Contact

-For suggestions or bug reports, please contact the developer via the Settings page or email <developer_email>.
+For suggestions or bug reports, please contact the developer via the Settings page or email contact@likeabossapp.com.

 ---

-© 2024 daoseng33.
+© 2024 DAO.
 For learning and demonstration purposes only.